TheUIinventor/Synchron/README.md

-# Synchorn for Sydney Boys High
+# Synchron for Sydney Boys High